xiaoiver/infinite-canvas-tutorial/packages/site/docs/lesson-001.md

 ## Demo

 Since we haven't drawn any graphics yet and the canvas is blank, how do we know what the underlying WebGL / WebGPU commands are calling?
-Debugging on the web side can be done using the Chrome plugins: [Spector.js] and [webgpu-devtools].
+Debugging on the web side can be done using the Chrome plugins: [Spector.js] and [WebGPU Inspector].

 The image below shows the first frame command captured using Spector.js, and you can see that we have created a series of GPU objects such as FrameBuffer, Texture, etc. The following image shows the first frame command captured using Spector.js: